All Episodes

 Last word, Jeff Lord.

-Yeah, no, it's not gonna work, and I have to laugh.
+Yeah, no, it's not going to work.

-Joe Biden's party is the one speaking of Richard Nixon that used to call him Tricky Dick.
+Joe Biden's party is the one, speaking of Richard Nixon, that used to call him Tricky Dick.

-And now he's lecturing, he's lecturing about calling names.
+He's lecturing about calling names.

 I don't think so.

-All right, thank you both for being with us.
+Thank you both for being with us.

-When we come back, we'll hit the phones, wide open telephones, 800-941 Sean.
+When we come back, we'll hit the phones.

-You want to be a part of the program, awesome Hannity 9 Eastern.
+Sean, you want to be a part of the program?

 We'll tell you about that as we continue.

-All right, 25 till the top of the hour, 800-941 Sean.
+9-25 till the top of the hour, 800-941.

-If you want to be a part of the program, I I still can for the life of me, you know, Biden.
+Sean, if you want to be a part of the program, I still can, for the life of me, you know, Biden, Trump is an existential threat.

-Trump is a threat to the democracy.
+Trump is a threat to democracy.

-The rest of the world world needs us.
+The rest of the world needs us.

 He said it before a crowd of 85 people.